trennlinie

 "It's about that I still can't allow any feelings.
 There is this side in me that is a bit strange.
 I could never write a song about the euphoric beginning of a relationship.
 It's difficult for me to handle the love that is given to me whether of my family or of my friends.
 Perhaps I have been disappointed once too often in my life.
 I have actually everything.
 I feel loved but I often don't use this wonderful supply because it's hard for me to let anyone get close to me.
 I'm afraid of opening my soul and give myself completely to someone else.
 Through this my life is more difficult than it has to be.
 Maybe the reason for it lies in any debt in my subconscious, deep dug in my childhood.
 I don't know.
 My wife tries to cheer me up then.
 We are very similar in this regard.
 It's not by chance that you surround yourself with people with whom you can share such feelings."[2]

-... and that they had a new producer, Ben Hillier, a choice that parts of the fan-base didn't like really, especially the music-fans weren't that happy.
-The band had – of course – a different view to this.
+They also had a new producer, Ben Hillier, a choice that parts of the fanbase didn't really like, the music fans especially weren't that happy.
+The band had - of course - a different view on this issue.

-On October 3 the single Precious / Free was released and on October 17 the album Playing The Angel followed.
-For this DM won the MTV European Award in the category best group.
+On 17 October the album Playing the Angel was released, for which DM won the MTV European Award in the category best group.

-The media didn't really believe in the sudden harmony that's why the previous "bitch alarm" was picked up again.
+The media didn't believe in the sudden harmony, therefore the previous "bitch alarm" was picked up again (among all the other well-known topics - weird clothes in the past, being gay, drugs, Alan's leaving ...)

-But still there were some tensions.
-At the video to Precious e.g.
+But still there were some tensions, about the concept of the video to Precious, e.g.

 Martin: "The director was just going through the concept of the video, and that he wanted us to be playing in this futuristic ballroom.
 And Dave said, 'Well if it's a ballroom, Andy, I think you should play a piano,' and Andy said, 'Well if it's a futuristic ballroom maybe it would look better if I play an old synth.'
 Suddenly Dave's shouting, 'Well I only want what's best for the band!' and he's stormed out."[5]